On September 16, 2017, the Division of Emergency Medicine officially became the Department of Emergency Medicine.

 The Emergency Medicine Residency Program welcomed its inaugural class of six residents in 2011 and its first full class of 12 in 2012.
 This is already a highly competitive and sought after program with graduates populating the WWAMI region as well as working globally.

 Over the past several years, the UW 4th year required medical student rotation in emergency medicine has similarly expanded from the inclusion of three to sixteen WWAMI sites, and the curriculum now includes broad based didactics as well as simulation experiences.
 Approximately 25 UW graduating medical students choose EM as their specialty each year.
-The Division has developed and implemented a comprehensive Faculty Career Advisor (FCA) and Career Development Program for students seeking a career in emergency medicine.
+EM developed and implemented a comprehensive Faculty Career Advisor (FCA) and Career Development Program for students seeking a career in emergency medicine.

 Clinical and research initiatives

-Clinically, the Division of Emergency Medicine has served as a model for system integration.
+Clinically, Emergency Medicine has served as a model for system integration.
 Prior to 2009, emergency medicine faculty provided clinical service exclusively at Harborview or UWMC and were not integrated academically.
 Currently about 50 percent of the faculty work clinically at both sites.
 Additionally, all academic and many clinical initiatives are now integrated across both medical centers, providing a more seamless experience for the residents who work in both settings, enhanced opportunities for faculty development and a better experience for our medical students.

-The division has also significantly increased research and scholarly activity and now ranks among the top nationally.
+EM has also significantly increased research and scholarly activity and now ranks among the top nationally.
 EM faculty are involved in discovery related to trauma and resuscitation, hemorrhage control, cardiac arrest, sepsis, EMS, injury prevention and addiction, health services, global health, medical education, quality and safety, team communications and function, and ultrasound.